 research, unless it is in direct support of a developed plan for specific action to alleviate an environmental problem

 projects that are solely focused on environmental education

 bike advocacy, unless the project is in direct support of a climate change solution

 Patagonia believes that the most direct path to real change is through building grassroots momentum.

 Our funding focuses on organizations that have or can create a strong base of support.
 Because we’re a privately held company, we have the freedom to fund risk-taking, off-the-beaten-track groups, and that’s where we believe our small grants are most effective.

 We accept one proposal per group in a given fiscal year (May 1–April 30), with deadlines varying from program to program.
 Our typical grant size also varies from program to program, but generally ranges between $5,000 and $20,000.

-*Changes to be aware of: we have had to alter our deadlines and processes this year.
-Please refer to each of our specific program guidelines in the tiles below for updated information.
+Please refer to each of our specific grants program guidelines below for the most relevant and updated information.